cesar-rocha/cesar-rocha.github.io/_pages/opportunities.md

 ---

-## Pós-doutorado
+## Postdoc

 I am recruiting an ambitious and autonomous postdoc to conduct research as part of my FAPESP Young Investigator Award.
-The ideal candidate will have:
+The minimal qualifications are:

 1. A Ph.D. in Physical Oceanography, Meteorology, Applied Mathematics or related field.
 2. Experience with analysis and visualization of observations and model outputs.
 3. Excellent verbal and written communication skills in English.

+Additionaly, desired qualifications are:

+1. Strong background in geophysical fluid dynamics.
+2. Excellent computational skills, including programming in Python or Julia.
+3. Experience with the set up and execution of idealized and realistic numerical simulations.

 If you are interested in this position, please contact me by [email](mailto:cesar.rocha@usp.br).